ISLAND BARN RESERVOIR SAILING CLUB

 ............................................
 Uta Griesenbach Commodore .............................................
 John Oldham Honorary Secretary

 Dated 3rd February 2019

 1.1 The name of the Club is "Island Barn Reservoir Sailing Club".

 1.2 The object for which the Club is formed is to provide for and encourage competitive

 dinghy racing and family sailing and windsurfing.
 The Club shall be open to all in the

 community who wish to pursue these objects, without discrimination.

-Clubs to allow the mutual use of sailing and social facilities.
+2.3 The Committee is empowered to enter into arrangements with other Clubs to allow their use of water and social facilities.
 Members of other clubs who have entered into such an arrangement will have such rights as are defined in the agreement made with their Club and will rank as members for the purpose of the bar licence.